Jalynnn/Jalynnn.github.io/README.md

 I found my domain name by going through [Namecheap]([url](https://www.namecheap.com/)).
 I pay approximately $8 a year, having selected auto-renew, for an .org domain.
 I also used the Chrome Extension, [Honey]([url](https://chromewebstore.google.com/detail/honey-automatic-coupons-r/bmnlcjabgnpnenekpadlanbbkooimhnj?pli=1)), to help save me some cents.

-I also added some records in the Advanced Domain section of the Namecheap website after selecting "manage my domain" which appeared on the receipt page.
-Knowing which records to add is based on XXX.
+I also added some records in the Advanced Domain section of the Namecheap website after selecting "manage my domain," which appeared on the receipt page.
+Knowing which records to add is based on the DNS configuration recommended at the bottom of this [GitHub Page]([url](https://docs.github.com/en/pages/getting-started-with-github-pages/securing-your-github-pages-site-with-https)).

 ## Using Analytics and Google's SEO

 * https://support.google.com/sites/answer/97459?hl=en&ref_topic=7184581&sjid=2132772151434578541-NC